maniospas/infos/README.md

 ## 💿 Running the ISO

-Run *letOS.iso* by one of these options:
+Run *letOS.iso* by following one of these options:
-- unpacking the letos.iso image into a bootable USB device (VirtualBox or VMware can be alternatives to this)
+- unpack the letos.iso image into a bootable USB device (VirtualBox or VMware can be alternatives to this)
-- running virtual environment like QEMU per the following command
+- run a virtual environment like QEMU per the following command

 ```
 qemu-system-x86_64 -cdrom "letOS.iso" -boot d -m 512M -vga virtio -display sdl,gl=on -full-screen \
     -drive file="fat32.img",format=raw,media=disk
 ```

-Use *-accel hvf* instead of *-enable-kvm* in windows.
+Use *-accel hvf* instead of *-enable-kvm* in Windows.
+If your hardware does not support virtualization, or if you have not installed the necessary requirements, you can skip that command at the expense of speed.

 ## 🖥️ Interface and Environment